Browse the knowledge base

 The vendor on the invoice is in a different language script (e.g. Cyrillic, Arabic).
 Type the correct name in whatever script you want — the system stores Unicode and matches consistently.
 The autocomplete handles non-Latin scripts; the matching uses character-level fuzziness so transliterations also work.

 I want to bulk-rename a vendor across many documents.
-From Trading Partners → vendor → Edit → Rename.
-The rename propagates to all past invoices linked to this vendor and to all future ones.
-If you instead want to bulk-rename via document-level edits (because the documents are linked to different vendor records that should all be one), do the rename via Merge first.
+Rename the partner record (Partners → vendor → Edit).
+All invoices linked to this partner show the new name.
+If the documents are linked to different vendor records that should all be one, merge them first, then rename the surviving record.

 Related